XenBuddha/dotfiles/README.md

 ### install.sh

-Finds .{files} in the home directory, then if the original .{file} exists, creates a backup to .{file}.dtbak.
-Once backed up to .{file}.dtbak symlink the new .{file} in place.
-The script will finish by installing stuff as desired.
+Finds .{files} in the home directory.
+If the original .{file} exists, create a backup to .{file}.dtbak.
+Once backed up to .{file}.dtbak, symlink the new .{file} in place.
+The script will finish by installing applications to support the zshrc configuration.

+### uninstall.sh

+Finds .{files} in the home directory and removes them if the file is a symlink, Then restores the .{file}.bak to its original location if the backup file exists.